William Dormer

-Sir William Dormer, KB (died 17 May 1575) was a Tudor knight, captain and politician.
+Sir William Dormer (died 17 May 1575) was a Tudor knight, captain and politician.

 Biography

 William Dormer was born before 1514, the only child of Sir Robert Dormer of West Wycombe and of Wing, Buckinghamshire, and London (died 2 or 8 July 1552), and his wife Jane Newdigate (d.
 1568), daughter of John Newdigate (died 15 August 1528) of Harefield, Middlesex, by Amphyllis Neville (d.
 15 July 1544).
 (Note: William Dormer was the grandson of William Dormer, Esquire, and his first wife, Jane Launcelyn, the daughter and coheiress of Sir John Launcelyn, and the great-grandson of Geoffrey Dormer, Merchant of the Staple at Calais (d.
 9 March 1503).)

 From 1535 until 1559, Dormer's main residence was Eythrope in Buckinghamshire.
 A William Dormer was in the service of Thomas Cromwell and considered for transfer to royal service in 1538.
 If the subject of this biography was that William Dormer then his marriage to Mary, daughter of Sir William Sidney may have been assisted by Cromwell.
 In 1553, he was made a knight of the Order of the Bath.

 Dormer was returned as the second member for Chipping Wycombe in the parliament of 1542 and served under his father's command in the war against France in 1544.
 He may well have been the "young Dormer" who for two years was captain of 100 men at a muster in Buckinghamshire.
 Two years later (in 1546) he accompanied his father to a reception at court for the French ambassador.

 In 1553 he was returned as a knight of the shire for Buckinghamshire in the second parliament of Edward VI.
 It is not known what his position was in the succession crisis in 1553 when John Dudley, 1st Duke of Northumberland, attempted to place Lady Jane Grey on the throne, but in May 1554 Queen Mary confirmed him in his post as falconer in recognition of his support for her against Northumberland.
 He may have been made Sheriff for Bedfordshire and Buckinghamshire due to his daughter, Jane Dormer's, friendship with Queen Mary, and his daughter's connection to the Queen may also have influenced his return to Mary's fifth parliament as knight of the shire for Buckinghamshire in 1558.